Join the 7/21 live chat & demo: How to turn KYB & KYC into your competitive advantage

 Not so fast.

-No single identity verification method carries a 100% success rate.
-That’s because each method has its own strengths — and its own weaknesses.
+No single IDV method carries a 100% success rate — each has its own strengths and weaknesses.
 Relying on a single verification strategy leaves a business vulnerable to bad actors capable of identifying and exploiting these weaknesses.

 By leveraging multiple forms of verification — such as document verification, database verification, NFC verification, etc. — you create overlapping layers of redundancy.
 This makes it more difficult for a bad actor to exploit the weaknesses of any individual verification method.